-- First of all make sure you have Saved your Original Image, I suggest you make a duplicate of your original so that you do not mess up all your hard work by going to Image, Duplicate.
-Use this one to work on for your email image - Now go to Image, Image Size (in Elements its Image, Resize, Image Size) - Tick the Resample Image box which is at the bottom of the menu.
-(This is only for resizing down, i.e. for projecting, do not tick this box if you are going to Print) - Pixel Dimensions area at the top.
-Do not worry about the Document Size box, this is only for printing. - For a horizontal image change the width to 1400 pixels and make sure that the Height is no more than 1050 pixels For a vertical image change the Height to 1050 pixels. - The image on the screen will suddenly go smaller, do not worry, if you click on the Zoom Tool and set to Fit Screen the image will still look ok - the percentage showing will be indicated on the tab at the top of your image. - Go to File, Save for Web.
-A Save for Web Screen will show and the default in Photoshop is usually Gifs.
-In the Preset Box change to JPEG High.
-You can Click on 2-up, 4-up which shows you the different file sizes the image is displayed at different qualities.
-I tend to use High to Maximum. - Make sure the Optimized box is ticked, which should be the default setting.
+- First of all I suggest you make a duplicate of your original so that you do not mess up all your hard work by going to Image, Duplicate.
+Use this one to work on for your email image - Now go to Image, Image Size and go to the Pixel Dimensions area at the top.
+Do not worry about the Document Size box, this is only for printing. - Tick the Resample Image box which is at the bottom of the menu.
+(This is only for resizing down, i.e. for projecting) - For a horizontal image change the width to 1600 pixels and make sure that the Height is no more than 1200 pixels For a vertical image change the Height to 1200 pixels. - Go to File, Export, Save for Web (Legacy) .
+A Save for Web Screen will show.
+You can Click on 2-up.
+The left hand image is your original and the other one is optimized image. - The Settings Box has a drop down menu, click on JPEG Very High to start with.
+Make sure the Optimized box is ticked.
 The Progressive and ICC Profile are left unticked. - Convert to sRGB, is usually ticked by default.
-This is important as when projected in a competition or on the web the colours will be more accurate. - Click OK on the top right to save.
+This is important as when projected in a competition or on the web the colours will be more accurate. - You will now see the File Size and Time under each image plus the quality. - You can change the Quality and make it higher or lower.
+You can alter this by clicking on Maximum, Very High, High etc. - Click OK on the top right to save.
 It will automatically save as a JPEG.
 Save this JPEG where required on your computer under a name required.
-Perhaps a good idea to have a folder saying Email Images or Competition Images.. - If you made a duplicate, no worries, close down this image without saving.
-If however you used your original image, this will of course still be the smaller one so when trying to close so No when the box comes up do you wish to save. - You now have two copies of the image on your computer.
+Perhaps a good idea to have a folder saying Email Images or Competition Images. - You will find that the image left on the Photoshop screen is not the one you have just saved.
+It should still be the duplicate, i.e. it should have the title with the word copy after it and psd but of course you have made it smaller. - You can close down this image without saving as this was the duplicate image.
+Your original image will still be there so you can carry on working on it or just save.
+However if you did not make a duplicate then do not save the image on the screen as it has been made smaller. - You now have two copies of the image on your computer.
 One the larger size and one JPEG (a much smaller one, not suitable for printing but ideal for emailing).